AriWebb/drake-galaxy-sim/README.md

 # Drake Equation Galaxy Simulation

 An interactive 3D visualization of the Drake equation, simulating the potential for detectable civilizations in our galaxy and their expansion over time.
+Play with the latest version here: https://ariwebb.com/drake-galaxy-sim/

 ## Features